Reviem0/CompSci-Notes/GROUP PROJECT.md

 Experts argue that AI can reduce human cognitive bias such as racial prejudice and [anchoring](https://en.wikipedia.org/wiki/Anchoring_effect) and expedite backlogged cases.

 However, these systems often inherit historical biases from the training data.
-For example
+For example, COMPAS disproportionately labelled black defendants as high-risk.
+Similarly, predictive policing tools like PredPol reinforce